Louisiana Commissioner James Donelon issued another directive to encourage

 SEPTEMBER 3, 2021

 The purpose of Bulletin 2021-07 is to remind all authorized insurers, surplus lines insurers, and health maintenance organizations (hereinafter jointly referred to as “insurers”) who write insurance coverage in Louisiana to abide by the legislative intent of La.
 R.S.
 22:41(4) that policyholders shall have the right to be treated fairly.
-Insurers should honor the spirit and intent of their policy language when evaluating additional expenses incurred by the insured due to the loss of use of their premises following the issuance, or lack thereof, of a civil authority order as a result of Hurricane Ida.
+Insurers should honor the spirit and intent of their policy language when evaluating additional expenses incurred by the insured due to the loss of use of their premises following the issuance, or lack thereof, of a civil authority order as a result of Hurricane Francine.

-In support of his effort to assist victims of Hurricane Ida, I join President Biden in urging insurers to forgo the use of policy language restricting insurance coverage only to areas subjected to a mandatory evacuation order.
+In support of his effort to assist victims of Hurricane Francine, I join President Biden in urging insurers to forgo the use of policy language restricting insurance coverage only to areas subjected to a mandatory evacuation order.
 Public officials were facing a devastating hurricane event on short notice and chose not to use mandatory evacuation orders out of concern that attempts to comply with such an order would significantly jeopardize the safety and welfare of their citizens in their attempt to get out of harm’s way.

-I urge and request that all insurers evaluate civil authority prohibited use claims filed by their policyholders without regard to whether mandatory evacuations were issued as a result of Hurricane Ida.
-I also urge and request that all insurers interpret their policyholders’ evacuation broadly and process claims made for loss of use filed by policyholders and treat them fairly as required by law.
+I urge and request that all insurers evaluate civil authority prohibited use claims filed by their policyholders without regard to whether mandatory evacuations were issued as a result of Hurricane Francine.
+I also urge and request that all insurers interpret their policyholders’ evacuation broadly and process claims made for loss of use filed by

 In furtherance of this request, insurers should waive the language contained in Their insurance policies requiring mandatory evacuation to trigger civil authority Coverage.
 This request is limited to the 25 parishes listed in my previously issued Emergency rule 47 (see attached).
 However, all other provisions relative to insurance Coverage for civil authority prohibited use contained in insurers’ policies remain in effect And applicable.